openstax/enki/build-concourse/README.md

 If you are running an archive job on Linux try setting `CONCOURSE_WORKER_BAGGAGECLAIM_DRIVER: naive` in docker-compose.yml.
 The archive jobs read/write to the same directories and the this method (which just copies everything between tasks) seems to work.

 Also, if you are running out of disk space consider running `docker volume prune` to remove any dangling volumes.

+## `failed to fetch image`

+If you are getting this error, it might help if you modify `corgi-local.yml` to use your host machine's IP address instead of `registry` and `smocker` (i.e. `registry:5000/openstax/enki` -> `x.x.x.x:5000/openstax/enki`).

+If you are still having problems, here are some additional things to try
+  - Try adding `CONCOURSE_WORKER_RUNTIME: "containerd"`
+  - If that does not help, download the [official concourse docker-compose.yml](https://concourse-ci.org/docker-compose.yml) file and add registry/smocker to it and use that instead of the one in this directory
+  - If that does not help, check to make sure that your concourse instance is utilizing its volumes.
+If all of it's volumes are at 0 bytes even after you `docker-compose down` it, you should consider trying a different version of concourse.